Danny Kaye: Baseball

-A lifelong Dodgers fan, Kaye recorded a song called "The D-O-D-G-E-R-S Song (Oh really?
+A lifelong Dodgers fan, Kaye recorded a song called "D-O-D-G-E-R-S (Oh, Really?
 No, O'Malley!)", describing a fictitious encounter with the San Francisco Giants, a hit during the real-life pennant chase of 1962.
 That song is included on Baseball's Greatest Hits compact discs.
 A good friend of Leo Durocher's, he often traveled with the team.
 He also possessed an encyclopedic knowledge of the game and was an accomplished second baseman.

 Kaye and his business partner Lester Smith also led an investment group, which was awarded the American League's 13th franchise, which became the Seattle Mariners for US$6.2 million on February 7, 1976.
 The ownership percentages of Kaye, Smith, and two other remaining original investors were reduced to 5% each when George Argyros purchased 80% of the Mariners for $10.4 million on January 30, 1981.
 Kaye sold all of his business interests to Smith's family in 1985.
+The Mariners never had a winning record while Kaye owned a stake in the club.